 Invite your team members

-Landing page creation is better together.
+post-click landing page creation is better together.
 To take advantage of the industry’s only collaboration tool, you’ll need to invite team members to collaborate with.
 Do that by navigating to the particular subaccount you want to add a team member to, then clicking the gear button in the upper-right corner and selecting “Add new.”
 From there, manage permissions to easily control the actions your team member should and should not be able to perform.

 Determine the goal of your campaign before you pick a page type